rdmorganiser/rdmo-docs/docs/management/domain.rst

 The domain model can be managed under *Domain* in the management menu in the navigation bar.

+After the installation of RDMO the domain is initially empty. **We suggest that all RDMO operators initially import the domain model provided by the RDMO project.** Using a common domain over all RDMO instances allows us to exchange questionaires, views and other content, and could lead to a common metadata application profile for data management planning.
+Our domain is available at https://github.com/rdmorganiser/rdmo-catalog.
+The domain is meant to be extendable, but the core data model enables interoperability and cooperativity amongst RDMO instances and it is a good starting point to create questionaires.

 .. figure:: ../_static/img/screens/domain.png
    :target: ../_static/img/screens/domain.png

    Screenshot of the domain management interface.

-After the installation of RDMO the domain is initially empty.
-Please import our domain available at https://github.com/rdmorganiser/rdmo-catalog .
-Afterwards you can extend the domain, but the domain is the core data model which guarantess interoperability and cooperativity amongst diverse RDMO instances and it is always the starting point to create questionaires.

 On the left-hand side is the main display of all the attributes available in this installation of RDMO.
-The attributes display their path and if they are configured to be a collection.
 On the right side of each elements panel, icons indicate ways to interact the element.
 The following options are available:

 * **Add** (|add|) a new attribute.
 * **Update** (|update|) an attribute to change its properties.